 turnkat2[at]isu.edu / (208) 282-4918

 I am a new faculty member in the Department of Biological Sciences at Idaho State University.
-I teach BIOL 1100 Intro to Biology for Non-majors ('Plants and People') in the Fall and BIOL 4417 Organic Evolution in the Spring.
+I typically teach BIOL 1100 Concepts of Biology ('Plants and People') in the Fall and BIOL 4417/5517 Organic Evolution in the Spring.
+In Spring 2022, I will co-teach an honors seminar HONS 3391 The Entangled World of Humans and Plants with Dr. Georgia Hart-Fredeluces.
 In the future I will teach/co-teach various graduate seminars and bioinformatics short courses.
-In 2020-2021 I am starting an Vertically Integrated Project research experience course related to the GEM3 research program (BIOL 2280/4480/5580).
+I also lead a Vertically Integrated Project research experience course related to the GEM3 research program (BIOL 2280/4480/5580).
 See homepage for more information.

 For a taste of my sparkling personality, check out the feature on me at Sully Asks A Scientist.